medcomdk/dk-medcom-hospitalnotification-testscripts/input/pagecontent/testscripts.md

 When receiving a HospitalNotification, a GET operation is required for all types of messages, valid for both the precondition messages and actual messages being tested.

 **Test examples/fixtures:**
 Test examples are, in TouchStone testing, called fixtures.
 These fixtures are uploaded to TouchStone.
-During setup of a test, all relevant fixtures will be uploadet to the server.
+During setup of a test, all relevant fixtures will be uploadet to the server used during test.
 From a client application e.g. a vendor's system, it is possible to request relevant fixture.

 **HospitalNotifications:**
 Timestamps in most fixtures (HospitalNotifications) are sent between the 28th of February 2023 and 7th of March 2023.
-Only the fixture used for PF-receive-tec-05 is on the 29th of February 2024.
+The only exception are the fixture used for PF-receive-tec-04 which is on the 28th of February 2023 and the fixture used for PF-receive-tec-05 which is on the 29th of February 2024.
 All corrections and cancellation messages are sent one hour after the message it revises or cancels.

+All fixtures are based on the test patient:
+* Family name: Elmer
+* CPR-nr.: 250947-9989

 #### Placeholders
 [Placeholders](https://touchstone.aegis.net/touchstone/userguide/html/testscript-authoring/placeholders.html?highlight=placeholder) are used in the fixtures.
-Placeholders are use to ensure uniqueness in the fixture, and to ensure that vendors testing at the same time won't interfere with eachother.
+Placeholders are used to ensure uniqueness in a fixture, and to ensure that vendors testing at the same time won't interfere with eachother.

 **UUID:**
 Bundle.id will be generate during the test setup.
 The following line is included in the fixtures.